josdejong/mathjs/docs/reference/functions/range.md

 <h1 id="function-range">Function range <a href="#function-range" title="Permalink">#</a></h1>

-Create an array from a range.
+Create a matrix or array containing a range of values.
 By default, the range end is excluded.
 This can be customized by providing an extra parameter `includeEnd`.